liqd/adhocracy3/docs/source/api/deletion.rst

 5789): any sheet and fields not mentioned in the PUTted data structure are left unchanged.

-Anyone with the *canhide* permission (typically granted to the manager role) can *hide* a resource by PUTting an update with *IMetadata { hidden: true }*.
+Anyone with the *hide_resource* permission (typically granted to the manager role) can *hide* a resource by PUTting an update with *IMetadata { hidden: true }*.
 Likewise they can un-hide a hidden resource by PUTting an update with *IMetadata { hidden: false }*.
 Nobody else can change the value of the *hidden* field.